EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 There is an MPI version, **lmgf-MPIK**{: style="color: blue"}.

 + **lmpg**{: style="color: blue"}: a program similar to **lmgf**{: style="color: blue"}, but it is designed for layered structures with periodic boundary conditions in two dimensions.
 It can calculate transport using the Landauer-Buttiker formalism, and has a non-equilibrium capability.
 There is
-[a tutorial](https://lordcephei.github.io/pages/lmpg_tutorial.v2.0.pdf)(update link lvs), though it is somewhat out of date.
+[a tutorial](https://lordcephei.github.io/pages/lmpg_tutorial.v2.0.pdf), though it is somewhat out of date.
 There is also an MPI version, **lmpg-MPIK**{: style="color: blue"}.

 + **lmfdmft**{: style="color: blue"}: the main interface that links to the DMFT capabilities.
-[This page](/tutorial/qsgw_dmft/dmft0/) serves both as documentation and tutorial
+[This page](/tutorial/qsgw_dmft/dmft0/) serves both as documentation and tutorial.

 + **tbe**{: style="color: blue"}: an efficient band structure program that uses empirical tight-binding hamiltonians.
-One unique feature of this package is that self-consisten t calculations can be done (important for polar compounds), and includes Hubbard parameters.
+One unique feature of this package is that self-consistent calculations can be done (important for polar compounds), and includes Hubbard parameters.
 It is also highly parallelized, and versions can be built that work with GPU's.
 **tbe**{: style="color: blue"} has a [tutorial](/tutorial/tbe/tbectrl/).

 + **lmdos**{: style="color: blue"}: generates partial densities of states.
 It is run as a post-processing step after